itstalhaansari/status_saver/README.md

 # Status Saver

-A whatsapp status saver to store whatsapp watched statuses in you mobile gallery
+A whatsapp status saver to store whatsapp watched statuses in your mobile gallery

 ## Getting Started